-Harvard University just announced the launch of its Data Science Initiative, a program to harness the vast expertise and innovations that are occuring in disciplines as diverse as medicine, law, policy, and computer science.
+Harvard University just announced the launch of its Data Science Initiative, a program to harness the vast expertise and innovations that are occurring in disciplines as diverse as medicine, law, policy, and computer science.

 Initiative co-directors Francesca Dominici, professor of biostatistics at the Harvard T.H.
 Chan School of Public Health, and David C. Parkes, George F. Colony Professor and area dean for computer science at the Harvard John A. Paulson School of Engineering and Applied Sciences, are enthusiastic about the work ahead.